MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/learn-hub.md

 # Use the learning hub

-With the learning hub, you can explore training material, get help from the Power Apps community, and other resources that will help make it easier for you to create and build Power Apps.
+Use the learning hub, to explore training material, get help from the Power Apps community, and other resources that will help you to create and build Power Apps.

 1. To access the learning hub, go to the [Power Apps home page](https://make.powerapps.com) and select **Learn** on the left pane.
-2. Select one of the tabs to get the information that you are looking for.
+2. Select one of the tabs to access the information that you're looking for.

 > [!div class="mx-imgBorder"]
 > ![How to use the learning hub.](media/learn/learn-hub.png "How to use the learning hub")